giordano/AstroLib.jl/docs/utils.rst

 Calculates the mean place of a star at B1950.0 on the FK4 system from the mean place at J2000.0 on the FK5 system.

+``bprecess`` function has two methods, one for each of the following
+cases:

+-  the proper motion is known and non-zero
+-  the proper motion is unknown or known to be exactly zero (i.e. extragalactic radio sources).
+Better precision can be achieved in this case by inputting the epoch of the original observations.

 Arguments
 '''''''''